 - In a large bowl, combine flour, baking powder, baking soda, cinnamon, and salt.

 - In a medium bowl, combine oil, white sugar, brown sugar, eggs, milk, vanilla extract, and bananas.
 Whisk together until well-combined.

-- Scoop batter into prepared muffin pan.
-Top with the remaining ⅓ cup walnuts.
+- Scoop batter evenly into prepared muffin pan up.
+Sprinkle with the remaining ⅓ cup walnuts.

 - Bake at 425 F for 5 minutes.
 Reduce the heat to 375F and continue to bake for another 12 to 15 minutes or until a toothpick inserted in the middles comes out clean.

 - Allow to cool for about 1 to 2 minutes and transfer onto a cooling rack.

 “This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.”